Skip to main content

 • Library members must design, scan, create or download their own models for use on the 3D printer; library staff is available for assistance only.

-• The printer supports objects up to 8 inches by 6 inches by 6 inches.
+• The printer supports objects up to 8" x 6" x 6"

 Submitting a design for printing:

-• Library members wanting to use the 3D printer must fill out this online 3D print submission form.
+• Fill out the 3D print submission form.
 Staff will add the model to the printing queue.

 • Each card holder is allowed 2 hours of free printing time per week, although you may request up to 8 hours of print time for a fee.